Abdominal Pain

 Colonic Pain

-Colonic pain is a symptom of more serious conditions, such as gallstones or kidney stones.
-It can come on suddenly and resemble a severe muscle spasm.
+Colonic Pain is a symptom of more severe conditions, such as gallstones or kidney stones, and it can come on suddenly and resemble a severe muscle spasm.

 What are the Most Common Causes of Abdominal Pain?